WSNN-LD

-WSNN-LD (channel 39) is a low-power television station in Sarasota, Florida, United States, affiliated with MyNetworkTV.
-Owned by Nexstar Media Group as sister to NBC affiliate WFLA-TV (channel 8) and CW owned-and-operated station WTTA (channel 38), the station's Suncoast News Network (SNN) service provides news coverage focusing primarily on the North Port–Bradenton–Sarasota Metropolitan Statistical Area (including Sarasota, Manatee, and Charlotte counties).
-SNN originally operated in conjunction with then-sister newspaper Sarasota Herald-Tribune, and is headquartered in downtown Sarasota.
-The station's transmitter is located on Fruitville Road east of the city.
+WSNN-LD (channel 39) is a low-power television station in Sarasota, Florida, United States.
+It is owned by Nexstar Media Group alongside NBC affiliate WFLA-TV (channel 8) and CW station WTTA (channel 38); Nexstar's Tegna subsidiary owns CBS affiliate WTSP (channel 10).
+WSNN-LD's Suncoast News Network (SNN) service provides news coverage focusing primarily on the North Port–Bradenton–Sarasota Metropolitan Statistical Area (including Sarasota, Manatee, and Charlotte counties).
+In addition to airing syndicated programming seen on its sister stations, it also carries programming from the MyNetworkTV syndication service as a prime time offering.
+SNN originally operated in conjunction with then-sister newspaper Sarasota Herald-Tribune, and is headquartered on 6th Street in downtown Sarasota.
+The station's transmitter is located on Fruitville Road in unincorporated Sarasota County.

 History

 WSNN-LD logo used from 2014 to 2023.

-On January 24, 1995, the Sarasota Herald-Tribune and Comcast announced a partnership to create a 24-hour news channel serving in Sarasota and Charlotte counties.
-The name of the channel was announced on May 20, 1995 as Sarasota News Now.
+On January 24, 1995, the Sarasota Herald-Tribune and Comcast announced a partnership to create a 24-hour news channel serving Sarasota and Charlotte counties.
+The name of the channel was announced on May 20, 1995, as Sarasota News Now.
 The SNN operation was launched on July 17, 1995.
 Over its history, it was branded as SNN Local News, SNN Local News 6, SNN News 6 and Six News Now, which were often used interchangeably.
 SNN received national attention in 2007, when a clip of chief meteorologist Justin Mosely (who worked with the channel from 2004 to 2013 and returned in March 2014) reacting frightened after a cockroach crawled up his leg during a live weather segment went viral after it was posted on various video websites including YouTube.

 In November 2008, the Sarasota Herald-Tribune (then owned by The New York Times Company) announced that it would sell SNN News 6, and stop broadcasting at the end of December 2008.
 This deadline was extended after the company struck agreements with a group of investors, led by SNN general manager Linda DesMaris and her husband Doug Barker, to purchase the channel; however on January 25, 2009, one of the investors dropped out of the deal.
 On January 27, 2009, the Herald-Tribune announced that SNN News 6 would go dark, effective at midnight on January 28, 2009.
 The company would later find another investor in Phil Lombardo, CEO of the television station group Citadel Communications in Bronxville, New York.
 On February 26, 2009, after a four-week hiatus, SNN was back on the air under the management of LDB Media, LLC, with the majority of its former on-air staff.
 Since its inception, the channel was exclusively carried on Comcast's systems in Sarasota and Charlotte counties.
 In the summer of 2012, SNN struck a carriage deal with Verizon FiOS to add the channel; FiOS began carrying SNN in the Sarasota area at 2 a.m.
 Eastern Time on September 13, 2012.
 Over time, other cable systems were added, expanding coverage around the Sarasota–Manatee area.